 During winters, Churdhar receives moderate to heavy snowfall.
 The best time to visit is during the summer months.
-Trekkers can stay in the dharamsala (pilgrims’ rest house) of the temple or carry their own tents.
+Trekkers can stay in the Dharamsala (pilgrims’ rest house) of the temple or carry their own tents.
 It is heard that black bears are to be found in the area, so the trekkers must be careful.
-Always stay in groups, bears resist to attack on the ones who are in groups.
+Always stay in groups, bears resist to attack the ones who are in groups.
 The journey was very fruitful.
-We reached Churhdar peak at 6:56 AM, the himalayan magic unfolded itself and the 360 degree panoramic view of the mountains appeared to be rushing towards us from all the directions.
-The view of majestic mountains surrounding the Lord Shiva’s idol was just jaw dropping.
+We reached Churhdar peak at 6:56 AM, the Himalayan magic unfolded itself and the 360-degree panoramic view of the mountains appeared to be rushing towards us from all the directions.
+The view of majestic mountains surrounding the Lord Shiva’s idol was just jaw-dropping.

 It was not at all easy to trek down as the paths were slippery and marred with mud.
 If it requires stamina to trek the steep slopes it equally requires technique to trek down.
 You need to be very careful, a small mistake can lead you down into rocks.
 We then decided not to go by the same route to end our trek, instead to take the longer 18 km route towards Nohradhar.